 The most famous of Australian cities is obviously the most essential step of your trip on the East Coast.
 With more than 5 million inhabitants, Sydney is a cosmopolitan city with world-famous monuments such as the Opera House and the Harbor Bridge.
 It also has one of the most beautiful bays in the world.

 Enjoy the hectic life of its centre or its charming neighbourhoods like The Rocks.
 Take a jog in the very large Botanic Garden and its breathtaking view of the bay.
 Discover its many museums and even Australian wildlife in the heart of the city.
-But if you prefer, you can also relax on its many beaches, enjoy several walks along the coast or surf in the trendiest places of Bondi and Manly.
+You can also relax on its many beaches, enjoy several walks along the coast or surf in the trendiest places of Bondi and Manly.

 Jervis Bay